khamsakamal48/Airbnb-New-York-2019-Analysis/README.md

 Consider campaigns to incentivize entire home/apartment listings in these boroughs to cater to longer stays.

 ### 2. Price & Availability
+#### Highlight competitive pricing in outer boroughs
+Advertise cost-effective options in Queens and Bronx for budget-conscious travelers, especially for longer stays (>1 month) where availability is higher.

+#### Offer flexible minimum stay options
+Consider allowing shorter stays (less than a week) in Manhattan and Brooklyn, especially for entire home/apartments to cater to weekend getaways.

 ### 3. Understanding User Preferences
+#### Analyze review sentiment
+Additional need to analyse reviews to understand guest satisfaction across neighborhoods and room types.
+This can help identify areas for improvement for hosts.

+#### Investigate minimum night requirements
+Further research is needed to understand why Manhattan and Brooklyn have a higher minimum night stay requirement, particularly for entire home/apartments.
+This could be due to factors like higher demand or regulations.

 ### 4. Post-Pandemic Considerations
+#### Target remote workers and extended stays
+The pandemic has normalized remote work.
+Promote listings suitable for longer stays with amenities for remote work like dedicated workspace and reliable internet.

+#### Highlight safety measures
+Post-pandemic, travelers might prioritize hygiene and safety.
+Promote listings with enhanced cleaning protocols and clear communication regarding these measures.